 The king of sofas, a chesterfield is known for it’s deep tufting and low-slung height.
 It has the kind of plush comfort you sit in rather than on–providing the sophisticated seating every homeowner yearns for.
 We love the weight and drama it adds to any room.
 Despite it’s 18th century roots, the chesterfield adapts to many different interior styles, staying timeless in a variety of colors, fabrics and of course, supple leathers.

 Why We Love It:

-Large and comfortable but never out of scale.
+5. The rolled arms are large and comfortable, but never out of scale.
 Always tufted but never too high for your arm to rest easily with a beverage.